 Through a grant from the Athene Institute for Women’s Wellness, the Pre-Med Hospice Volunteer Program was founded to promote hospice care and develop a new generation of health professionals aware of the blessings possible for individuals and families at the end of life.
 During the academic year students are trained and supported as they care for patients diagnosed to die within six months.
 Please pray that the Hospice patients will be treated with kindness, intelligence, warmth and grace and that the students will learn how to go through the process of care and loss in a way that deepens their compassion and understanding.

 Raelyn Harman, Founder

-The mission of Teachers’ Teammates is to ensure that all K-12 teachers and students in Delaware County is prepared to learn and succeed in the classroom by providing free school supplies to kids most in need (pencils, paper, notebooks, etc.) Working with APC Church Administrator Raelyn Harman, our Mission Committee and individuals are helping to supply classrooms in Delaware County.
-Raelyn along with Teachers’ Teammates’ Board of Directors is launching a teacher resource center that will provide free and low-cost school supplies to all teachers in Delaware County starting in the most under-resourced school districts.
+The mission of Teachers’ Teammates is to ensure that all K-12 teachers and students in Delaware County have the tools they need to succeed in the classroom.
+We want to demonstrate our encouragement, support, and gratitude for the work of our teachers.
+Working with former APC Church Administrator Raelyn Harman, our Mission Committee and individuals are helping to supply classrooms in Delaware County.
+Teachers’ Teammates is launching an online store that will offer free school supplies to all teachers in Delaware County starting in the most under-resourced school districts.

 The Welcome Church & The Well Women’s Shelter